BigBangData/ElasticsearchRecommender/README.md

 - *Kibana Visualizations*: future implementations might include Kibana visualizations.

+- *Fix Streaming Solution*: research Kafka producer and consumer sync other than a time wait.
+Also seems to be wasting or repeating baskets.

+- *CSV file issue*: just noticed a problem with how the CSV file is created (5/10/2019).
-- *Turn on Analyzer*:

-This turned out to be the hardest challenge of the project.
+- *Turn on Analyzer*: This turned out to be the hardest challenge of the project.
 Elasticsearch has various analyzers that help divide text (such as a long product description in our case) into terms on word boundaries.
 By default, Elasticsearch uses a `standard analyzer` (see [Elasticsearch Analyzers](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html)).
 When I performed the aggregation to get to the basket-level, this analyzer caused problems (an HTTP status code 400: Bad Request Error) so I tured it off with `index: not_analyzed` in the Lucene query passed to Elasticsearch.
 The consequence is that the user has to know the exact product name to be able to query the system.
 The products list is huge